-Landlords whose tenancies are registered with the RTB, tenants and licencees in SSA will all have access to the RTB Disputes Resolution service.
+All students, tenants and licensees can apply for Dispute Resolution with the RTB, and landlords who register their tenancies with the RTB can also do so.
 This service can be used for issues such as rent reviews and rent setting, deposits, breaches of obligation including anti-social behaviour and issues relating to maintenance.
-Tenants can use the RTB Dispute Resolution service even if their landlord has not registered their tenancy.
-Information on the RTB Dispute Resolution service, can be found here.
+Tenants can use the RTB Dispute Resolution Service even if their landlord has not registered their tenancy.
+Information on the RTB Dispute Resolution Service, can be found here.

 What is the registration process for landlords of Student Specific Accommodation?